-It is the weekly occuring holiday during which the official working schedule of the majority of the public and the private organisation remain off and the working people tend to enjoy their leisure time.
+It is the weekly occurring holiday during which the official working schedule of the majority of the public and the private organization remains off and the working people tend to enjoy their leisure time.

-If we define the holiday in the simple language, then it is the period of off and the leisure from the regular routine course of work.
-Holidays have the several types and each type has the separate impact on the economy and its people.
+If we define the holiday in simple language, then it is the period of off and the leisure from the regular routine course of work.
+Holidays have several types and each type has a separate impact on the economy and its people.

-The public holidays are often related to the particular historical event of the country and due to that reasons they are known as the national holidays since they represent the whole nation of the country.
+The public holidays are often related to the particular historical event of the country and due to those reasons, they are known as the national holidays since they represent the whole nation of the country.

-For example the Malaysian Day is celebrated each year on the 16th September and this day is basically recalled the fact of Malaysian federal commemoration.
-It is public holiday since it is established by the law of the country and is celebrated by the whole nation together.
+For example, Malaysian Day is celebrated each year on the 16th of September and this day is basically recalled the fact of Malaysian federal commemoration.
+It is a public holiday since it is established by the law of the country and is celebrated by the whole nation together.

 Having said that the public holidays are always significant holidays for any given country since during these holidays the entire nation comes together to recall and celebrate any historical event of the country.
 All the public and the government institutions such as the schools, Banks, and other government offices remain off during the public holidays which affect the whole economy of the country.

 Private institutions have their own discretion to operate on the public holiday.
 In other words, the public holidays are recognized as the nonworking day for the entire nation and the people contribute their day to the nation.
 This is the day of celebration for the nation and you can check out the complete list of Malaysian public holidays on Wikipedia in order to have an idea about the public holidays of the country.